Ishu070303/FetchAPI/README.md

 # FetchAPI
-A short Program to fetch API
+A short Program to fetch API using json and javascript